-“musings of a fashionista, foodie and blogger”
+“musings of a foodie, fashion lover and blogger”

 With my sisters wedding full steam ahead and with the whole month of February booked out with weddings I feel that this is just the right time to put together a beauty post for the bride’s to be.
 Whether you are planning for your big day or whether you are putting together a Pinterest board with all things bridal, these are my go-to bridal dresser products to have for your big day.
 With a hint of diptyque from Mecca Cosmetica, a splash of flower inspiration from my friends at The Urban List and a touch of MOR hand and nail cream, choose from these delectable trinkets to have on or before the day that will make you and everything feel all the more prettier!